 and may include:

-- subscription to AM policy event(s) notification as "evSubscs" attribute;
+- subscription to AM policy event(s) notification as "evSubscs" attribute.
+For each subscribed event, the AF may include the description of the event reporting mode, as e.g. whether immediate reporting is required, as described in 3GPP TS 29.534, subclause 4.2.5.2;

 - a high throughput requirement Indication as "highThruInd" attribute;